 If the conditions for voluntary disclosure are met, the tax office will amend the assessment and issue a new tax assessment.
 Additional tax will not be imposed, but interest will be calculated on the tax that should have been paid.
 The Tax Administration will not report the matter to the police.

 The tax office can change tax assessments dating back ten years.
-This also applies as a rule when the enquiry comes from the taxpayer's estate or heirs.

 Talk to someone who is a specialist in voluntary disclosure.